 4. Mineral Makeup Foundation Won’t Settle into Fine Lines

 The best foundation is one that you apply and forget.
 However, many traditional foundations contain talc, which feels heavy on the skin.
-Traditional foundation also commonly settles into fine lines and wrinkles, causing creasing.
+Traditional foundation also commonly settles into fine lines and wrinkles, which can cause creasing.
 Mineral makeup is like a second skin, with a barely-there feel.

 5. Mineral Makeup Is Suitable for All Skin Types

 Oily, dry or combination, mineral makeup foundation works well for every skin type.
 However, your skin type will determine the manner in which you apply your foundation.
-For all skin types, it is essential to moisturize every morning before your makeup application, so your minerals have a hydrated surface to lie on.
+It is essential for all skin types to moisturize every morning before applying makeup, so the minerals have a hydrated surface to lie on.
 For oily and combination skin, use a mattifying powder on your t-zone to keep the midday oil at bay, and for dry skin, use a hydrating mist to hydrate your minerals and refresh your skin.

 6. Mineral Makeup is Rosacea-Friendly